Definition

 EU Council Working Party Prepares Basel Convention Position On Tyres And POP Waste

-The EU is coordinating its position for the June 2026 Basel Convention meeting, focusing on international waste controls for tyres and persistent organic pollutants (POPs).
-This signals a push for stricter global transboundary movement and disposal standards, requiring firms to monitor evolving waste management obligations for these materials.
+The EU is finalizing its negotiating position for the June 2026 Basel Convention meeting to advocate for stricter international waste controls on tyres and persistent organic pollutants.
+Businesses should anticipate tighter global restrictions on the transboundary movement and disposal of these materials, impacting long-term waste management and circularity planning.

 BRS Secretariat Issues Exploratory Study on Interlinkages Between the Montreal Protocol and the Basel, Rotterdam and Stockholm Conventions